Get insider access

 Differences Between Sizes And Variants

 The Sennheiser HD 560S only come in one variant: 'Black'.
-You can see its label here.
+Our unit's label is available to see here.

 If someone comes across a different variant of these headphones, let us know in the discussions below so that we can update our review.